 When it comes to purple foods plums should always be on your list.
 This humble fruit comes in different varieties but the most popular one in the United States is the purple plum (also called black plum) with yellow flesh.

-Plums are rich in fiber and help ease digestion, as well as being a wonderful source of vitamin A.
+Plums are rich in fibre and help ease digestion, as well as being a wonderful source of vitamin A.

 Purple Foods: More Purple Fruits and Vegetables

-Other purple fruits and vegetables to keep on your radar include:
+Other purple fruits and vegetables to keep on your radar:

 Red Leaf Lettuce